rithmschool/javascript_computer_science_exercises/queues_exercise/readme.md

 ### peek

-This function returns the first values in the queue.
+This function returns the first value in the queue.

 ### print